nfroidure/strict-qs/README.md

 - query parameters values aren't set to their default values
 - values set are reentrant
 - query params used are existing and effective
+- collections items are sorted (by value for number, alpha-numeric for strings)

 As a side effect, it also cast values from strings to their target types.